- About us

 - Student's Point

 The FESN was founded at its first official scientific conference in Edinburg in 2008.
-Since then, the Federation has developed a Constitution and a structure with bi-annual scientific conferences and regular Council meetings, where the European Neuropsychological Societies meet.
-In a historical perspective, this represents an important step for European Neuropsychology.
+Since then, the Federation has developed a Constitution and a structure with biennial scientific conferences and regular Council meetings, where the European Neuropsychological Societies meet.
+In a historical perspective, this represents an important step for the European Neuropsychology.

 If you, as an individual member of FESN have any views or input, please feel free to contact us.